bofm/sublime-a-file-icon/README.md

 ### Troubleshooting

+#### Wrong Icons

+Sublime Text file type icons use syntax scopes.
+That's why the icons for packages provided by the community require them to be installed.

+See the list of [custom packages][packages] those you may need to install to see the right icon.

+#### Missing Icons

 In some cases you can see that some icons from your current theme are missing.
+You can:

-> **You should request support of this package from the developer of the theme that you're using.**
+- Request support of this package from the theme's developer
+- Submit a request to add missing icons if the theme already supports it

 [More details here →][details]